0KMCM0/Python-KM_CM_Matrix/README.md

-Made for fun, but is useful.
+Made for fun, but might be useful.